 Occasionally, I am startled by a Garter Snake while I am gardening, but they seem to have a "live and let live" attitude, and we keep out of each others way!

-One of the animals which most people think of when they think of Canada, is the
+One of the animals which most people think of when they think of Canadian animals, is the Canadian Beaver.

 When the first European explorers and settlers came to this country, they found Beavers in abundance - up to 200 million of them across the continent!